WilleGyr/Spotify_Wrapped/README.md

 # Spotify Wrapped

+This is a small project I'm working on a bit during my free time.
+It's my own version of Spotify's Wrapped feature, where I have complete control of the stats I want to see.

-Tracks and analyzes your Spotify listening data and creates a custom Spotify Wrapped for you.
+It basically tracks and analyzes your Spotify listening data and creates a custom Spotify Wrapped for you.

 *The **[latest version](https://github.com/WilleGyr/Spotify_Wrapped/releases/latest)** requires a **[Spotify Developer account](https://developer.spotify.com/)**.
 If you don't have access to one, please download **[version 1.0.0](https://github.com/WilleGyr/Spotify_Wrapped/releases/tag/v1.0.0)**.
 View the **[CHANGELOG](CHANGELOG)** for more information.